David Brown (producer): Theater

 Brown produced various Broadway musicals, including Sweet Smell of Success: The Musical (2002), Dirty Rotten Scoundrels (2005), and the off-Broadway Jerry Herman musical revue Showtune (2003).

 He bought the film and stage rights to the drama play A Few Good Men, written by playwright Aaron Sorkin.
 The play opened November 1989 and ran for 500 performances.
 The film of the same name (1992) stars Tom Cruise and Jack Nicholson.

 Personal life

+David Brown was married and divorced twice.
+Helen Gurley Brown would be his third wife.

 From 1959, for fifty-one years, until his death, Brown was the husband of Helen Gurley Brown, editor of Cosmopolitan magazine for 32 years, and author of Sex and the Single Girl.

 Brown had one son, Bruce, from a prior marriage, who predeceased him, and a half brother, Edward Fisher Brown Jr.

 He was known equally for his mannerliness, fine wardrobe, distinctive mustache and for championing writers.
 He had strong connections with publishers and agents.

 Brown wrote Brown's Guide to the Good Life: Tears, Fears and Boredom (2005), which gives advice on life.
 He also wrote Let Me Entertain You (1990), an anecdotal autobiography.